KenzoM/P6/README.md

 ##Documentation

 This web application is based on Udacity's NanoDegree program, specifically Project 6's Feed Reader testing.

 To find more information about the project's specification, you can visit Udacity's homepage: www.udacity.com

 Contact info:

 Email: kenzom954@gmail.com

 Github: Neotriz

 ##Future Work

+More testing functions will be included in the future to ensure the web application's reliability